 The dense conditions make for some unique urban planning problems that have led to some interesting architecture and one of the things I enjoy doing is wandering around the older districts soaking up some of the sights and sounds of daily life.

-As with the UK it seems there’s always construction going on around every corner.
-Because of the constrained space diggers and other mechanical equipment have had to been shrunk down to be able to maneuver into the tightest of gaps.
+As with the UK, it seems there’s always construction going on around every corner.
+Because of the constrained space diggers and other mechanical equipment have had to be shrunk down to be able to manoeuvre into the tightest of gaps.

 Flyposting in Hong Kong is rampant, with posters even being pasted over shop windows during the night.
 It might be illegal but I quite like the texture it adds to otherwise boring surfaces.

 To me owning a car in a big city seems a bit pointless if public transport is good (as it is in HK) – I’d much rather ride a folding bike like this chap above but am always a bit fearful of the rate drivers tear around the narrow streets.
 Having been knocked off my bike by a car on the way to school many years ago I’m not sure it’s worth the risk.

 Even though many of the old buildings are pretty faded a few have been spruced up with brightly painted walls.
 Notice the bamboo scaffolding on the right – its flexibility makes it much safer than steel which can be torn off buildings in high winds.
 The art of bamboo scaffolding is a skill which is passed down from generation to generation